How the State of Michigan Defines Psychologists

 There are four different psychology licenses that the board has the authority to issue and all four come with a different set of requirements for eligibility.

-Michigan Psychology Licensing Guide
+State of Michigan Psychology Licensing Guide

 Full Psychology License Eligibility Requirements (LP)